thazsobral/thazsobral.github.io/README.md

 # thazsobral.github.io

-My front page com HTML, CSS e Js puro. 🤟
+My page with HTML, CSS and Javascript. 🤟